bendon/Verse/README.md

 Description
 ----------

-The Verse API presents new ways to create augmented reality applications for any type of device or eyewearable, with a set of utils and user interfaces based on OpenGL/ES that make it easy to create AR apps.
+The Verse API offers new ways to create augmented reality applications for any type of device or eyewearable, with a set of utils and user interfaces based on OpenGL/ES that make it easy to create AR apps.